ojmel/MeaningfulProjects/README.md

 Here I create a module to build a custom convolutional neural network with python.
 Highlights here are 100% de novo functions from convolution, correlation, propagation all written by hand.
 My first network was tested on MNIST number dataset with a 92% accuracy.
 In the future, I want to implemention augmentation functions so that my number predictors works better outside the MNIST dataset and also integrate gpu usage as the training is time-consuming.

 ## ChimeraPrediction
-This repository is the majority of my doctarate work in protein/vaccine design with python/c++/bash.
+This repository is the majority of my doctarate work in where I developed a tool that combined Tensorflow,AlphaFold2, Gromacs, and other bioinformtatics tools with python/c++/bash to help researchers design vaccine antigens and predict their stability.
 Highlights are commandline integration and options, scientific impact/publication.

 ## ChoiceWheel
 I developed an android application with kotlin/java where you can customize roulette wheels with different choices to help make decisions between them.
 Highlights are getting familiar with Kotlin which I found to be quite intricate.